Wilson-kali/AWS/README.md

 ---

-## 📁 Repository Structure
-AWS/
-├── Flask_EC2_Deployment_Guide.md # Detailed steps to deploy Flask on EC2 with Gunicorn + Nginx
-├── ...
-Will be adding more deployment guides here

----

 ## 📌 What You'll Learn

 This repo contains hands-on guides and scripts to:

 - 🚀 Launch and manage EC2 instances
-- 🐍 Deploy Python/Flask applications
+- 🐍 Deploy Python/Flask applications and other applications which I will be adding later.
 - 🔐 Configure security groups and SSH access
 - 🐘 Use Gunicorn as a WSGI server
 - 🌐 Reverse proxy with Nginx